Rimfire ammunition: Characteristics

-Rimfire ammunition is so named because the firing pin strikes and crushes the base's rim to ignite the primer.
+It is named rimfire ammunition as the firing pin strikes and crushes the base's rim to ignite the primer.
 The rim of such a cartridge is essentially an expanded and flattened end section of the case, and the priming compound is filled from inside into the trough cavity inside the rim.
-The case is then filled with propellant powder and sealed off by the projectile (bullet).
+The case is then filled with propellant (gunpowder) and sealed off by the projectile (bullet).

-Rimfire cartridges are limited to low pressures because the case must be thin enough so that the firing pin can crush the rim and ignite the primer.
-Rimfire cartridges of .44 caliber up to .56 caliber were once common when black powder was used as a propellant.
-Modern rimfire cartridges use smokeless powder which generates much higher pressures and tend to be of .22 caliber (5.5 mm) or smaller.
-This also means that rimfire firearms can be very light and inexpensive, as the production cost of the case material and powder load are both low, and the manufacturing process is significantly more streamlined than centerfire cartridges (which require more steps in the assembly process).
-As a result, rimfire cartridges are typically very affordable, primarily because of the inherent cost-efficiency of manufacturing in large lots, which has helped lead to the continuing market popularity of these small-caliber cartridges.
+Rimfire cartridges are limited to low chamber pressures because the case must be thin enough to allow the firing pin to crush the rim and ignite the primer.
+Rimfire cartridges of up to .58 caliber were once common when black powder was used as a propellant.
+Modern rimfire cartridges use smokeless powder, which generates much higher pressures and tend to be of .22 caliber (5.5 mm) or smaller.
+This also means that rimfire firearms can be very light and inexpensive, as the production cost of the case material and powder load are both low, and the manufacturing process is significantly more streamlined than that for centerfire cartridges (which require more steps in the assembly process).
+As a result, rimfire cartridges are typically very affordable, primarily because of the inherent cost-efficiency of manufacturing in large lots, which has contributed to the continuing market popularity of these small-caliber cartridges.